mpoiriert/draw/packages/cron-job/README.md

 # Cron Job

-This library is used to manage and process cron jobs.
+This library is used to manage and process cron jobs from the database.

+The cron are sent to a queue and processed by a worker via symfony messenger.

 ## Configuration